jessica-pei8/IS477-JK-Spring-2026/README.md

 ## Future work: [~500-1000 words]
 Brief discussion of any lessons learned and potential future work.

+- context is key, real-life application of the data and how it was created is important in analysis

 ## Challenges: [~500 words]
 Discuss the main challenges you encountered while working on the project.